arivictor/intentional-architecture-in-python/book/2-solid.md

 Philosophy only takes you so far.
 Architecture isn't built on principles alone, it's built on decisions made when code demands them.
 Chapter 1 gave you the mindset.
 Now we're going to apply it.

-Our simple script is working.
+Our proof of concept application is working.
 Members can book classes.
 Classes track capacity.
 Bookings get confirmed and cancelled.
 Mission accomplished.

 Then requirements change.

 The gym wants to send email confirmations when members book classes.
 They want different pricing for premium vs. basic members.
 They want to validate email addresses.
-They want to persist data to a database instead of losing everything when the script ends.
+They want to persist data to a database instead of losing everything when the application closes.
+They also want to allow members to book and manage their own classes via a web interface.

-You could add all of this to the existing functions.
+You could add most of this to the existing functions.
 Throw in some SMTP code here, database connections there, validation checks everywhere.
 It would work.
 But let's see what happens.

 Here's `book_class()` with email notifications added: